Doctoral Program (Ph.D.) in Anthropological Sciences

 Currently, the IDPAS is unable to deliver a full curriculum in Socio-Cultural Anthropology.
 Thus, for the time being, the IDPAS will not accept any applications for the socio-cultural track.
 Students interested in Socio-Cultural Anthropology should apply to other programs.

-For the Spring 2018 DPA Course Schedule, click here.
+For the Fall 2018 DPA Course Schedule, click here.

 Application deadline: January 15